jxnl/blog/docs/writing/posts/rag-low-hanging-fruit.md

 **Costs**

-I talk about this in my [blog post](https://jxnl.github.io/instructor/blog/2023/09/17/rag-is-more-than-just-embedding-search/#case-study-1-metaphor-systems) about RAG.
-Is probably going to add, you know, for 500, 700 milliseconds to do some kind of query understanding.
+I talk about query understanding in more detail in the [Instructor documentation](https://instructor-ai.github.io/instructor/).
+Adding query understanding typically adds around 500-700 milliseconds to processing time.

 ## 3. Improving Thumbs Up/Down Copy

 Using specific copy for your thumbs up/down buttons, such as "Did we answer your question?" instead of generic phrases, offers several benefits.
 This is particularly relevant when we care about question answer accuracy, but want to explicitly avoid getting negative feedback for being slow or verbose or having poor formatting.
 You might care about different things, but it's important to be explicit.
 Do not use generic copy like, did you like our response?

 **Benefits:**